Micuks/MariaInfoRetrieval/backend/README.md

 ensures that each channel is large enough to accommodate all the scores corresponding to a specific document ID, and none of the channels will be replaced and prematurely closed.

+## Search by image

+For simplicity and ease of use, I choose HTTP as the communication protocol.
+We will be using Flask as our web framework to create the Python microservice.

+The Python service will take in an image file, perform feature extraction with a pre-trained CNN like ResNet50 (using Keras), and then perform reverse image tagging to generate keywords.

+### Python microservice implementation

+This script opens a Flask server on port 5000 and waits for POST requests on the /image_to_keywords endpoint.
+It expects an image file as input, which it resizes to 224x224 (the input size for ResNet50), preprocesses, and feeds to the model.
+The model's output is a list of class probabilities, which decode_predictions translates into class names (object labels).
+The script returns the top prediction as a JSON object.

+#### Limitations

+Please note that this example implementation is quite simplified and may not be suitable for production use.
+For instance, it assumes that the images can be classified into one of the 1000 classes recognized by the ImageNet dataset, which might not be the case for your application.
+Customizing the keyword generation part may require additional work, like fine-tuning the model on your specific data or implementing a custom reverse image tagging algorithm.